Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: The Minimum Clique-optimised quantum algorithm

 The problem of optimising the number of ancillary qubits can be treated as the search of the smallest number of mutually exclusive subset clauses.
 The relation between clauses is illustrated through a graph, where a mutually exclusive clause set is represented with a clique.
-In order to address the problem in the realm of graph theory, we construct the adjacency matrix, which describes the space of eloop clauses.
-The \textbf{Algorithm~1}~(B\ref{alg:uno}), called \texttt{MutualAuxMatrix}, constructs a matrix whose entries are composed by zeros and ones; if the entry is one, the pair of clauses satisfies Eq.~(\ref{eq:mutual_condition}), otherwise the entry is zero.
+In order to address the problem in the realm of graph theory, we construct the adjacency matrix, which describes the relation between eloop clauses.
+The \textbf{Algorithm}~\ref{alg:uno}, called \texttt{MutualAuxMatrix}, constructs a matrix whose entries are composed by zeros and ones; if the entry is one, the pair of clauses satisfies Eq.~(\ref{eq:mutual_condition}), otherwise the entry is zero.

 The graph associated to the generated adjacency matrix is a practical tool to visualise the existence of multiple combinations of mutually exclusive clauses.
-Recalling the three-eloop topology with two edges per set, Fig.~\ref{graph_mutual_exclusive} shows the corresponding graph of the adjacency matrix generated with the clauses in Eq.~(\ref{3_clauses_reduced}).
-In order to find the minimum number of cliques in a graph, the \textbf{Algorithm~2}~(B\ref{alg:dos}) called \texttt{GraphConditionCombination} has been developed.
-This algortihm uses the function \texttt{find\_cliques}\footnote{This function is based on the algorithm described in Ref.~\cite{hagberg2008exploring}} from \texttt{Networkx} library \cite{10.1145/362342.362367} which obtains all cliques in the provided adjacency matrix.
-The key is to identify the \textit{maximum clique}, the clique containing the highest number of clauses.
+Recalling the three-eloop topology in Fig.~\ref{fig:Sunrise_example}A, the Fig.~\ref{fig:graph_mutual_exclusive_2}~(left) shows the corresponding graph of the adjacency matrix of mutually exclusive clauses representing the eloop clauses in Eq.~(\ref{3_clauses_reduced}).